aiven/devportal/docs/products/m3db/concepts/namespaces-aggregation.rst

 Aggregated Namespace
 --------------------

 An aggregated namespace has some data, usually downsampled to a lower resolution, and retained for a different period of time.
+You can see a screenshot of the configuration options below:

 .. image:: /images/products/m3db/configure-namespace.png
     :alt: Namespace configuration screenshot, showing the namespace name, retention and resolution fields